Tago Mago: Music

 Tago Mago is a double album, with the first LP more conventionally-structured and the second more experimental.
 Roni Sarig, author of The Secret History of Rock, called the second LP "as close as [the group] ever got to avant-garde noise music".
 The vocals have a subtler presence on Tago Mago as a result of the replacement of the dominant presence of Malcolm Mooney, the band's first vocalist, with Damo Suzuki.
 Czukay described Mooney as a "driving locomotive", stating that the band "had to follow him; couldn't stand behind him".
 Suzuki, by contrast, "needed a group which was pushing him."

-Tago Mago draws inspiration from such sources as jazz musicians such as Miles Davis and from electronic avant-garde composers such as Karlheinz Stockhausen, under whom Czukay and Schmidt had studied.
+Tago Mago draws inspiration from such sources as jazz musicians such as Miles Davis and electronic avant-garde composers such as Karlheinz Stockhausen, under whom Czukay and Schmidt had studied.
 The album was also inspired by the work of English occultist Aleister Crowley; it is named for Illa de Tagomago, an island that features in the Crowley legend, and the track "Aumgn" is named for Crowley's interpretation of the Hindu mantra syllable Om.
 In 2008, Czukay described the album as "an attempt in achieving a mystery musical world from light to darkness and return".
 The group has referred to the album as their "magic record," and the music has been described as having an "air of mystery and forbidden secrets."

-Rob Young, Can's biographer, noticed a similarity between "Oh Yeah" and the song "Don't Turn the Light on, Leave Me Alone" from the band's 1970 compilation album album Soundtracks.
+Rob Young, Can's biographer, noticed a similarity between "Oh Yeah" and the song "Don't Turn the Light on, Leave Me Alone" from the band's 1970 compilation album Soundtracks.
 The tracks "Aumgn" and "Peking O", which feature Czukay's tape and radio experiments, have led music critics to call Tago Mago the group's "most extreme record in terms of sound and structure".
 "Peking O" also makes use of an Ace Tone Rhythm Ace, an early drum machine, combined with acoustic drumming.
-"Aumgn" features keyboardist Irmin Schmidt chanting rather than Suzuki's vocals.
+"Aumgn" features Schmidt's chanting instead of Suzuki's vocals.
 The closing track, "Bring Me Coffee or Tea," was described by Raggett as a "fine, fun little coda to a landmark record".